Camden County Technical Schools Pennsauken Campus: Athletics

 The Pennsauken Tech Tornadoes compete in the Olympic Conference, an athletic conference consisting of public and private high schools located in Burlington County, Camden County and Gloucester County.
 Sister school and archrival, Camden County Tech Warriors also competes in the Olympic Conference.
 The Olympic Conference operates under the aegis of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 611 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
-The school mascot is the Tornado.
+The school mascot is the Tornado, but members of the school had formerly been known as the Tradesmen for the majority of its existence.

 School colors are maroon, white and gray.
 Interscholastic athletics include boys'/girls' cross country, baseball, bowling, boys'/girls' basketball, softball and boys'/girls' volleyball.

 The boys' baseball team won the NJVTAC state championship in back-to-back years, in 1997 and 1998.